 Undeterred, I discovered an enormous old typewriter in the cupboard under the stairs, and over the years filled my bedroom drawers with diatribes of dubious eloquence.
 But my first published writing was more prosaic - a story about cold storage workers who lost heir fingers to frostbite, for a newspaper called Grassroots, which was produced by Cape Town’s black communities as an organizing tool in the anti-apartheid struggles.
 I continued to write for Grassroots, as well as pamphlets for "struggle" organizations such as the United Democratic Front.
 I dabbled with cartoons, and drew a strip for the Mail & Guardian for a few years, featuring a revolutionary dog called Comrade Joe.
 I later wrote educational material for NGO’s, school textbooks, poetry and fiction.
 My short story "Next Full Moon we will Release Juno" was shortlisted for the 2013 Commonwealth Short Story competition, and has been published in a Common Wealth anthology: Let's tell this story properly.
 My story "The infant Odysseus" was runner up in the 2015 Short Sharp Story Award, and is published in The Incredible Journey.

 My first published novel, Unbroken Wing, was written in the sleep-starved daze of early motherhood, and draws on on my experiences in the anti-apartheid struggle.
 The Unseen Leopard, published after 12 years of procrastination and feverish rewriting, reflects my growing concern with environmental issues.
 Both are primarily stories about our human capacity to both doom and redeem ourselves.
-My latest novel, Notes from the Lost Property Department, explores memory, loss, mountains, and the monumental challenge of forgiving one's parents.
+My last novel, Notes from the Lost Property Department, explores memory, loss, mountains, and the monumental challenge of forgiving one's parents.

 Favourite quotes on writing: